Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 Well!
 It takes less than an hour to cook this delicious recipe.
 Follow the instructions for cooking to serve it accordingly.

-- Pick boneless meat which might be chicken breast or pork/beef/fish balls
+- Pick boneless meat, which might be chicken breast or pork/beef/fish balls

 - Select vegetables according to your preferences